gsheni/StudyBug/README.md

 Currently, StudyBug is being run as a nightly job via [Heroku](http://www.heroku.com).
 Heroku is pretty easy to setup and has the advantage that uses <code>git</code> to commit code.
 Heroku also has a nice Scheduler add-on and awesome logging configurations, making it the best possible choice.

 However, you can use really whatever you like.
-You could schedule StudyBug via Cron, or even host it on a cloud-service such as Amazon EC2, etc...
+You could schedule StudyBug via Cron, or even host it on a cloud-service such as Amazon EC2, Cloud Foundry, etc...

 Logging